 Typically, school trips are taken during the spring and summer months as they tend to be warmer and they bookend exam periods.

 Winter residentials, however, can reduce much of the financial outgoing, as well as providing additional benefits to both students and teachers.

-YHA (England and Wales), one of the UK’s largest school residential providers has compiled a list of reasons as to why schools should be looking at taking their residential trips from November – February.
+We’ve compiled a list of eight reasons why schools should be looking at taking their residential trips from November – February.

-- Lower cost.
 To make them affordable, book a residential during low season.
-Now offering prices from as low £8.33 (ex VAT) per person per night, YHA has made residentials as accessible as possible.
+Now offering prices from as low £10.40 (ex.
+VAT) per person, per night, YHA has made residentials as accessible as possible.

-- Bond building.
-Putting Year 7 students in an environment in which they can build strong new friendships as part of their transition to secondary school can build student confidence and social skills which will benefit them throughout their school career.
+Putting year 7 students in an environment in which they can build strong new friendships as part of their transition to secondary school can build student confidence and social skills which will benefit them throughout their school career.

-- A positive start to the school year.
-A residential between September and November is an opportunity to build foundations of resilience, relationships and a healthy attitude to learning at the beginning of the academic year, particularly where Year 7 pupils are concerned.
+A residential between September and November is an opportunity to build foundations of resilience, relationships and a healthy attitude to learning at the beginning of the academic year, particularly where year 7 pupils are concerned.

-- Carry on regardless.
-Winter weather can be a fun way to teach resilience amongst young people – something crucial from Year 6 onwards where the pace of learning changes.
+Winter weather can be a fun way to teach resilience amongst young people – something crucial from year 6 onwards where the pace of learning changes.
 Pack for rain and cold and allow students to earn a real sense of accomplishment in completing outdoor activities in spite of the Great British weather!